zillow/ctds/README.rst

 Testing
 -------

-Testing is designed to be relatively seemless, using `Docker`_ containers and `SQL Server on Linux`_.
+Testing is designed to be relatively seamless, using `Docker`_ containers and `SQL Server on Linux`_.
 All *test* targets will ensure a running database instance docker container exists and is accessible prior to running.